Where'd It Go Wrong?

-"Where'd It Go Wrong?" is a song by American singer and songwriter D4vd.
-The song serves as the first single from D4vd's debut studio album, Withered.
+"Where'd It Go Wrong?" is a song by American singer-songwriter D4vd.
+It is the lead single from his debut studio album, Withered.

 Background and music video

-The song serves as one of the singles from D4vd's debut studio album, Withered.
-The song was released on December 19, 2024, December 20, 2024 for other timezones.
-The official music video for the song was released with the song, and was directed by Tommy Kiljoy, and based at an abandoned house."I've spent the past year recording in LA studios, doing sessions with top producers, and doing writing trips, but for 'Where'd It Go Wrong?,' I sat back down at my house in Houston and recorded on Bandlab which I hadn't been doing much of lately.
+The song is a single from D4vd's debut studio album, Withered.
+It was released on December 19, 2024, and on December 20, 2024 for other time zones.
+The official music video, directed by Tommy Kiljoy, was filmed at an abandoned house."I've spent the past year recording in LA studios, doing sessions with top producers, and doing writing trips, but for 'Where'd It Go Wrong?,' I sat back down at my house in Houston and recorded on Bandlab which I hadn't been doing much of lately.
 It really got me back in my element of how I began making music.
 This is one of my favorite songs that I've made in a long time and it reminded me why I've always loved making music on my own."